 Blue Flag beach

 Punta Prima’s calling card has always been the beach.
-The clean sweep of white sand shows that its Blue Flag status is well deserved.
+The clean sweep of white sand shows that its Blue Flag status is well-deserved.
 And the locals don’t go anywhere else, which is a pretty good recommendation in itself.
 Warm, shallow water makes it a hit with children, and a flag system keeps you posted on how the current is doing.

 Days out in Mahon

 Mahon has been Menorca’s capital ever since the British moved the title from Ciutadella in 1721.
 The Union Jack influence can still be seen in the Georgian houses near the harbour.
-Speaking of which, the waterfront is a lively hub of cafés, bars and restaurants.
+Speaking of which, the waterfront's a lively hub of cafés, bars and restaurants.
 For culture and sights, Santa Maria church holds regular organ recitals and there’s a 19th-century fort opposite the port.
 It’s all just 20 minutes away by bus.

 Things to See and Do in Punta Prima